Not a member? Register.

 Update (April 2012)

 Q-Med has decided to discontinue the breast indication for Macrolane until consensus for best practices in breast radiology examination following Macrolane treatment has been reached.
-For more information on this, please read their Press Release (PDF) and our Blog.
-Factual information for practitioners who see patients with Macrolane in the breast area can be found on the Q-Med website.
+For more information on this, please read our Blog.

 If you are considering Injectable Body Contouring the following information will give you a basic understanding of the procedure.
 It can't answer all your questions, since a lot depends on the individual patient and the practitioner.
 Please ask a practitioner about anything you don't understand.